pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 <details>
   <summary>These mods are all great work.
 It just does not fit in this modlist for various reasons.</summary>

-  [360 Movement Behavior SE](https://www.nexusmods.com/skyrimspecialedition/mods/33139): NPC movement looks weird when colliding with other NPCs.\
-  [A Quality World Map](https://www.nexusmods.com/skyrimspecialedition/mods/5804): Replaced by A Clear Map of Skyrim and Other Worlds.\
   [Archery](https://www.nexusmods.com/skyrimspecialedition/mods/10926): Replaced by Synthesis patch.\
   [Armor Rating Redux VR](https://www.nexusmods.com/skyrimspecialedition/mods/30727): The latest combat mods have their own armor rating mechanism.
 Using this mod will break the combat mod's intended design.\
   [Azurite Mists](https://www.nexusmods.com/skyrimspecialedition/mods/106559): Removed because the mod messes with the sky meshes in VR.\